IIP Placements in Education

 Ashinaga is a nonprofit organization based in Tokyo, Japan, which for over 40 years has been providing financial and emotional support to children who have lost one or both parents due to illness, accident, disaster, or suicide.
 Ashinaga (U) is a day center in Uganda, which was officially opened by His Excellency President Yoweri K. Museveni of Uganda in 2003.
 It has been providing psychosocial and educational support to some 800 AIDS orphans in Nansana Town Council of Wakiso District since 2001.
 The center was also visited by their Imperial Highnesses Prince and Princess Akishino of Japan in June 2012 to commemorate 50 years of good relations between Japan and Uganda.
 In order to advance their efforts in Africa, Ashinaga operates the“Ashinaga Uganda Rainbow House.”
-The main responsibility of the IIP interns at this location is to prepare high school graduates for entrance examinations and interviews for university.
+The main responsibility of the IIP interns at this location is to prepare high school graduates for entrance examinations, essay writing, the application process and interviews for university.
 IIP interns may also be responsible for other administrative tasks.
 IIP candidates with interests in education and social work are encouraged to apply.
 Two placements have been created for International Internship Program (IIP) interns.

 Association of Women for Action and Research (AWARE)

 Location: Singapore, Singapore